sandersonsoares/sandersonsoares/README.md

 </span>

-Front-End Developer at Invillia, Systems Analyst at UNIFIP, Bachelor of Information Systems at UNIFIP.
+Front-End Developer Sr at CI&T, Systems Analyst at UNIFIP, Bachelor of Information Systems at UNIFIP.
 He has worked on projects for Brazilian startups with a focus on front-end development.
 Today he focuses on Javascript technologies for web and mobile development.